C4illin/C4illin/README.md

   </picture>
 </a>

-I study a M.Sc. in complex adaptive systems at Chalmers in Sweden and will be done June 2025.
+B.Sc. in engineering physics and a M.Sc. in complex adaptive systems from Chalmers in Sweden.

 ## 📫 Contact me